Postherpetic neuralgia is pain that continues after a bout of shingles. This pain may last from months to years.

 You may also take acetaminophen (such as Tylenol) for pain relief.
 If you have liver disease, talk with your health care provider before using it.

-Your health care provider may prescribe narcotics pain relievers.
+Your health care provider may prescribe a narcotic pain reliever.
 You may be advised to take them:

 Your health care provider may prescribe skin patches that contain lidocaine (a numbing medicine).
-These may relieve some of your pain for a short period of time.
+These may relieve some of your pain for a short time.
+Lidocaine also comes as a cream that can be applied to areas where a patch is not easily applied.

 Zostrix, a cream that contains capsaicin (an extract of pepper), may also reduce your pain.